 The three inner ridges house heart rate, respiratory rate and body temperature sensors.
 For accurate readings, it’s recommended to wear the Oura Ring Generation 3 on your index finger with the slightly-flattened edge of the ring facing up.

 Wearing the Oura Ring for a month-plus felt unobtrusive.
 Since it’s waterproof and safe for contact with sweat, soaps and elements your hands might face on the day-to-day, I didn’t need to take it off when I worked out, washed my hands or cooked dinner.
 It even slipped into a load of laundry by accident and survived with ease.
 I wouldn’t recommend recreating this particular durability test though.

 Oura Ring Generation 3 review: Activity

 The Oura Ring Generation 3 isn’t the most impressive fitness tracker.
 Without a display, it’s obviously not designed to show metrics while working out.
 So if you’re pacing yourself on a run, you’ll instead want to stick with one of the best running watches or best GPS watches.
-There’s no real-time fitness-tracking, which is why I still wore my Apple Watch while testing the Oura Ring.

 Instead, the Oura Ring app can track calorie burn, steps, walking equivalency (daily activity burn as a walking distance) and hourly movement.
 It gauges workout intensity based on your heart rate and minutes of elevated activity, as well using imported workout data from Apple Health or Google Fit.